singhlavii/Pm_BR1_GenomeAssembly/GenomeAssembly30Gb/AssemblyQC/Blast_mtDNA_contamination/Contig_cleanup.md

 wc -l mtDNA_contigs.txt
 ```

 I had a lot of contigs matching so I looked at qcov and length.
 Some of the larger contigs (>1Mb) had some chunks that had hits but their qcov = 0.
 These were likely NUMTs or some shared stuff.
 I looked at coverage plots which I generated using KaryoplotR and coverage looked okay.
-Because of low qcov I filtered them out.
+Because of low qcov I did not consider these as mtDNA.
 The smaller contigs (<1Mb) that had mito hits with high qcov also had high coverage >100X, so I felt confident that these were likely mtDNA.

 ```
 awk -F'\t' '$5 > 1' mtDNA.blast | cut -f1 | sort | uniq > mtDNA_contigs_qcov1.txt